Legends of Baikal

 The second legend talking about the origin of the lake is more romantic.
 Once upon a time there was an old man called Baikal.
 He was a famous warrior, an authoritative, rich old man who had a hundreds of sons but only one beautiful daughter, Angara.
 The old man was hiding her from everyone, not allowing her to meet anyone.
 But, once the seagulls sang her about a cheerful, handsome gentleman whose name was Yenisei.
 Since then, Angara could only think of him.
 Baikal found out about that, and locked her behind seven doors under seventy-seven locks, deciding to marry her to Irkut, a man from a neighboring village.
 But right before the wedding, Angara disappeared, and he never saw her again.
 Heartbroken, he cried until his death.
 The tears that poured out of his eyes turned into a great lake that was called Lake Baikal.

-The Flaming Dragon
+Lake Baikal Monster or the The Flaming Dragon

 According to the third legend, the creator of Lake Baikal was the Flaming Dragon.
 He appeared at sunset, glittering with fiery scales, seated in a chariot of pure gold.
 Sinking to the ground, the Dragon waved his fiery tail and the earth split from the impact.
 He waved again and the ice on the tops of the mountains melted, falling down in powerful streams and filling the gap to the brim.
 Near the lake that appeared, everything was instantly covered with greenery, birds fluttered over the clear water, animals ran merrily.
 Having looked at the created miracle, the Dragon entered the lake and sank to its bottom.
 But every 120 years he came to the surface and people organized great festivities in his honor.
 But once people forgot that the Dragon must appear.
 Then the Fiery Dragon became angry and flooded the entire earth from edge to edge with water.
 Later, other tribes, other peoples appeared, but no one else heard of the Dragon.